gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 sleeves, Rojyar a pace behind me, the parasol bobbing slightly over my head.
 Merchants nodded to me as they passed, mindful I suppose of future business, and a beggar called to us from his perch above the door of an alms house.
-He hopped down nimbly enough when Rojyar held up a copper bezel---proof again that most of them could find employment if they really wanted to.
+He hopped down nimbly enough when Rojyar held up a copper bezel—proof again that most of them could find employment if they really wanted to.
 But our emir permits them to ply their trade, and I suppose it's better than having them forming mobs and burning down honest people's homes as I have heard they do elsewhere.